lmirosevic/GBVersionTracking/README.md

 GBVersionTracking
 ============

-Track which versions of your iOS app a user has previously installed.
+Track which versions of your iOS or Mac OS X app a user has previously installed.

 Usage
 ------------